birdspotter-project/COS397/docs/source/user_guide/instructions.rst

 Dataset Selection and Navigating to a View
 ##########################################

-1. Click on the box of the dataset that you would like to look at
+1. Click on the box of the dataset that you would like to look at.

 2a.
-To navigate to the map view, click on the left icon under the "view column"
+To navigate to the map view, click on the left icon under the "view column".

 .. _map_view_highlight:
 .. figure:: static/map_view_highlight.png